 As mentioned above, affordable rent ranked high on Millennials’ wish lists, following closely behind the need for affordable home prices.
 So which regions ranked affordable rent as more important than affordable homes?
 In New England, rent is much more important to Millennials than home prices, with a difference of 0.748 points.

 Conversely, only one region believes affordable homes are more important than affordable rent.
 In West North Central, it seems more Millennials are looking to buy rather than rent.
 However, their fellow Millennials in the rest of the country are not.

-A healthy job market topped the wish list of Millennials overall – but ample opportunities to eat quality pizza mattered more to some than to others.
+A healthy job market for Millennials in the workplace topped the wish list of Millennials overall – but ample opportunities to eat quality pizza mattered more to some than to others.
 Respondents from East South Central (Tennessee, Mississippi, Kentucky, and Alabama) ranked good pizza access only a couple of points away from a thriving job market.
 Pacific region residents were just slightly behind in their pizza prioritizing.

-On the other hand, New England seem to crave a strong job market more than they do pepperoni with extra cheese – and the Mountain and West South Central regions share that sentiment.
+On the other hand, New England seem to crave a strong job market for Millennials in the workplace more than they do pepperoni with extra cheese – and the Mountain and West South Central regions share that sentiment.

 WHICH CITIES DO MILLENNIALS LOVE?